Partner with us

-An adaptation of the Feuerstein IE tools, Tactile IE is a learning intervention that uses touch and movement in order to enable those with ADHD or visual impairment (even blindness) to explore the world around them in an orderly and clear manner to develop critical thinking skills.
+Conceived by Professor Reuven Feuerstein and developed by Professor Roman Gouzman, Tactile IE is a learning intervention that uses touch and movement in order to enable kinesthetic and visually impaired learners to explore the world around them in an orderly and clear manner to develop their critical thinking skills.